Project T-TEE: From Trusted to Trustless Execution Environments

 • decentralised security model: current TEE security models completely fail if a single party (like the manufacturer) does not behave according to the specified protocol.
 There are no ways of verifying that current TEEs were constructed correctly and that key material is indeed private.
 Any manufacturer of sufficient sophistication should be able to produce the hardware (requiring open source designs) and the security of the TEE should not be vulnerable to the whims of any individual party.
 Essentially, we aim for a decentralised root of trust.

 • physical tamper resistance: TEE designs have seen a cat-and-mouse game over the last few years as vulnerabilities are found and patched.
 While this process represents progress, no suitable TEE (to the best of our knowledge) is resistant to the presence of a physical attacker.
 In order to remove trust in cloud providers, TEEs must provide guarantees against even physical attackers.
+It goes without saying that resistance to physical attackers implies resistance to remote attackers, hence weaknesses in current designs that arise from reusing performance-focused microarchitectures need also be addressed.

 Note: these requirements are hard enough as they are.
 To make this easier we are willing to target more narrow use-cases like running the EVM.
 It’s not yet clear if this should be in our scope, but we could also make a call for this hardware design to be implemented in a way which make building the software layer of TEEs much easier (e.g. using a secure coprocessor).